cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/practice_problems/problems.md

 A Boolean formula consists of
 - Boolean variables denotes by $a,b,c, \cdots, z$ which can take values $0,1$
-- not operations which the flip the value  of the variable denoted by $\neg a$.
+- not operations which flip the value  of the variable denoted by $\neg a$.
 - or $||$, and $\\&$ operations.

 A *satisfying assignment* to a Boolean formula is an assignment of $0,1$ values to the variables,